Jayesh88/King-county-House-purchase-price-prediction/README.md

 models.
 In this dataset, I will predict the sales price of houses in King County.
 It includes homes sold between May 2014 and May 2015.

-I performed Data cleaning, data modeling, variable selection method (step : forward and backward), Cheking for skewness, Correlation to check which variables have positive and negative impact on Price prediction, k-fold cross validation on Gradient boosting.
+I performed Data cleaning, data modelling, variable selection method (step: forward and backward), Checking for skewness, Correlation to check which variables have positive and negative impact on Price prediction, k-fold cross validation on Gradient boosting.

-Diffenent models are used overtime to check Acurracy:
+Different models are used overtime to check Accuracy:

 1.Logistic regression

 2.Decision Tree

 3.Random Forest

 4.Gradient Boosting